yaua/DTK-Twitter/README.md

 # DTKtwitter
 This is the simple app with deepin tool kit webview.

-it is only viewable content from twitter and can not save imgs, docs file.I have consulted code from deepinenespañol and deepin-opensource to build this app.
+it is only viewable content from twitter and can save imgs, docs file.I have consulted code from deepinenespañol and deepin-opensource to build this app.

 ScreenShot(s):